PointWolfAnj/PointWolfAnj/README.md

 * 💎  I have a background in Sport Business & Customer Service
 * 🧭  Keen gig-goer & like to stay fit: bouldering, swimming, running etc.
 * 🏅  Next Challange is to train for triathlon
-* 💻  Expanding my knoweldge on TypeScript & Bootstrap
+* 💻  Currently learning TypeScript & Bootstrap

 ### Dev Skills